-The act stipulates that the Department of Human Services will provide appropriate childcare to all families eligible for cash assistance who require childcare to meet work requirements.
-It also mandates that childcare assistance be provided to families with incomes at or below eighty-five percent (85%) of the state median income, provided they need childcare to work or participate in job readiness programs.
-Additionally, assistance will be available to families with incomes below eighty-five percent (85%) of the state median income for enrollment in Rhode Island public institutions of higher education.
+The act mandates that the Department of Human Services provide appropriate childcare to all families eligible for cash assistance who require childcare to meet work requirements.
+It also stipulates that childcare assistance will be available to families with incomes at or below eighty-five percent (85%) of the state median income, provided they need childcare to work or participate in job readiness programs.
+Additionally, families with incomes below eighty-five percent (85%) of the state median income will receive assistance if necessary for a member to enroll or maintain enrollment in a Rhode Island public institution of higher education.

-Families with incomes at or below one hundred percent (100%) of the applicable federal poverty level will receive free childcare, while those with incomes above this threshold will pay a portion of the childcare costs based on a sliding-fee scale, not exceeding seven percent (7%) of their income.
-Families who exceed eighty-five percent (85%) of the state median income will continue to receive assistance until their income exceeds one hundred percent (100%) of the state median income.
+For families receiving childcare assistance, those with incomes at or below one hundred percent (100%) of the federal poverty level will receive free childcare, while those with incomes above this threshold will pay a sliding fee not exceeding seven percent (7%) of their income.
+Families who become ineligible due to exceeding eighty-five percent (85%) of the state median income will continue to receive assistance until their income exceeds one hundred percent (100%) of the state median income.

 Statutes affected: